openvm-org/openvm/docs/crates/vm.md

   execution records and then `Chip::<SC>::generate_air_proof_input()` which generates the trace using the corresponding records.

+### VM AIR Integration

+At the AIR-level, for an AIR to integrate with the OpenVM architecture (constrain memory, read the instruction from the program, etc.), the AIR communicates over different (virtual) buses.
+There are three main system buses: the memory bus, program bus, and the execution bus.
+The memory bus is used to access memory, the program bus is used to read instructions from the program, and the execution bus is used to constrain the execution flow.
+These buses are derivable from the `SystemPort` struct, which is provided by the `VmInventoryBuilder`.

+The buses have very low-level APIs and are not intended to be used directly.
+"Bridges" are provided to provide a cleaner interface for sending interactions over the buses and enforcing additional constraints for soundness.
+The two system bridges are `MemoryBridge` and `ExecutionBridge`, which should respectively be used to constrain memory accesses and execution flow.

 ### Phantom Sub-Instructions

 You can specify phantom sub-instruction executors by implementing the trait: